aryanvx/act-study-plan/README.md

 # ACT Study Schedule Generator

-Discipline is the one algorithm you can’t fake.

-Calling it a script would be to patronize it.
-I'd go with system.
 A Python-built framework that generates a personalized ACT study calendar tailored to your start date, duration, and subjects.

 It exports an .ics file you can import into Google Calendar, Apple Calendar, or Outlook.